reactioncommerce/reaction-docs/public-docs/react-testing.md

 });
 ```

+Run `yarn run test` with flag `-u` to automatically update snapshots, after you have changed the way the component renders.

-## Best Practices
+## Best practices

 ### Testing component props with snapshots

-When testing a React component we break props into two main groups, “required” and “optional”.
-In general we always do a simple snapshot test of the component with only required props.
+When testing a React component, we break props into two main groups, “required” and “optional”.
+In general, we always do a simple snapshot test of the component with only required props.

 **Required props example**

 ```js
 import React from "react";
 import renderer from "react-test-renderer";